Peace Through Justice

 It all started with two words: peace and justice.
 Simple words that were easily brushed off and forgotten when Dr. Aafia, a passionate Pakistani Muslim activist with a neuroscience degree and loving family, was unfairly imprisoned and tortured for being wrongfully convicted of "attempted murder."
 In fact, her only "crime" was raising awareness about relief for humanitarian issues and promoting dawah (the teaching and spread of Islam).
 Ramsey Clark, a former US Attorney General known for his dedicated support for civil liberties and rights, identified her case to be "The worst case of individual injustice I have ever witnessed."
 Dr. Aafia's case isn't the only one promptly closed up as soon as unjustified justice is proclaimed.
 Unfortunately, many more cases are prevalent and is rooted in our current justice system.

-We, The Aafia Foundation, don't keep Dr. Aafia's case among many other injustice cases closed.
-As a tax-exempt 501(c)(3) non-profit, non-political, organization we strive to open up the lost cases where proper PEACE and JUSTICE that have long been overdue should be restored.
+We, The Aafia Foundation, don't keep injustice cases, like Dr. Aafia's, closed.
+As a tax-exempt 501(c)(3) non-profit, non-political, organization we strive to open up the lost cases and BRING proper PEACE and JUSTICE that have long been overdue should be restored.
 Our mission is to EMPOWER and BECOME the AGENTS OF DEFENSE of human rights for all no matter the race, class or religion of the person.
-We do this in just three steps: EDUCATE ADVOCATE and PEACE.
+We do this in just three steps: EDUCATE ADVOCATE and PUBLISH.

 WHAT'S EAP?